martinlynge/bit-docs/content/docs/importing-components.md

 next: updating-sourced-components.html
 ---

-Importing a component to a repository enables you to source any component, in any repository while keeping all changes synced.
+Importing a component to a repository using Bit, enables you to source any component in any repository while keeping all changes synced.

 Bit makes component development easy and accessible from any repository.
-It provides a distributed component development workflow, which means each component can be sourced and developed from any repository while still preserving one source of truth, which is located in the component's remote Scope.
+Bit provides a distributed component development workflow, this means each component can be sourced and developed from any repository while preserving **one source of truth**, that is located in the component's remote Scope.
-For example, you can make local modifications to components and then either contribute them back or keep them sourced in your repository.
-All the while keeping the components synced to their origin for updates.
+For example, you can make local modifications to components and then either contribute them back or keep them sourced in your repository, while keeping the components synced to their origin for updates.
-You can imagine this workflow as if you were able to "inject" any dependency and source it right into your repository with a single command, and "eject" it back as a dependency after making your changes.
+You can envision this workflow as if you were able to "inject" any dependency and source it right into your repository with a single command, and "eject" it back as a dependency after making your changes.

-To understand this better, let's import the component [string/pad-left](https://bitsrc.io/bit/utils/string/left-pad) and source it in the following project's directory structure.
+To better understand this, import the component [string/left-pad](https://bitsrc.io/bit/utils/string/left-pad) and source it in the following project's directory structure.

 ```bash{5}
 $ tree .